decidim/decidim/CONTRIBUTING.md

 * Check our [development_guide](https://github.com/decidim/decidim/blob/develop/docs/development_guide.md)

-* When the PR includes a breaking change or includes something that requires manual intervention when deploying, it's necesary to add it on the changelog upgrade notes.
+* When the PR includes a breaking change or includes something that requires manual intervention when deploying, it's necessary to add it on the changelog upgrade notes.
 See [the discussion](https://github.com/decidim/decidim/issues/5908) regarding changelog simplification for further context.

 ## Do you intend to add a new feature or change an existing one?